alana-gonzales/BME547Spring2021/README.md

 ## Lower Heading

-This program with be a database that contains test information.
+This program will be a database that contains test information.

 This is a new paragraph.